ray-project/ray/doc/source/data/key-concepts.rst

     The ``_max_cpu_fraction_per_node`` option can be used to exclude CPUs from placement group scheduling.
-In the below example, setting this parameter to ``0.8`` enables Tune trials to run smoothly without risk of deadlock.
+In the below example, setting this parameter to ``0.8`` enables Tune trials to run smoothly without risk of deadlock by reserving 20% of node CPUs for Dataset execution.

     .. warning::